dynamid/dynamid.github.io/source/software/index.markdown

 We release *some* of our research work as [public open source projects on GitHub](https://github.com/dynamid).

-Expect more projects to be listed here in the future!

-## Golo: a lightweight dynamic language for the JVM.
+## Golo: a lightweight dynamic language for the JVM

 > Golo is a simple dynamic, weakly-typed language that favours explicit over implicit.
 You should become a Golo programmer within hours, not days.
 > Built from day 1 with `invokedynamic`, Golo takes advantage of the latest advances of the JVM.
 It is also a showcase on how to build a language runtime with invokedynamic.